 - Distillation: take that low alcohol liquid and heat it to separate the alcohol from the water (this is the part that happens in a still).
 Since alcohol boils at a lower temperature than water, the vapor that collects at the top of the still concentrates the alcohol from the water and other impurities you don’t want.
 The vapor is then condensed by running it through tubes submerged in water (that’s that worm tub in the image above).
 This liquid can be distilled two times or more to purify and increase its alcohol content.
 At the end of distillation, the collected liquid is now new make spirit (what Jamie is pouring into his mug for a sample taste).

 - Maturation: the new make spirit is put into wooden casks and aged over a period of time.
 This step is usually what adds color and many of the flavors to the whisky, depending on the type of cask used and the length of time the spirit ages.

 Of course, the devil is in the details; how all these processes are executed is what makes the distinctions between all the different brands out there.
-For a closer look at how whisky is made, head to Back to Basics for a quick read.
+Take a closer look at how whisky is made for a quick read.

 Where scotch whisky is made in Scotland matters

 As small as Scotland is geographically, there are so many different micro-climates as to make regionality a factor in scotch production.

 Scotland is generally divided up into five whisky regions: Speyside, Highlands, Campbeltown, Lowlands and Islay.
 While each have their own characteristics, my tastings below represented two of the regions: Speyside and Islay.